ReMASC: Realistic Replay Attack Corpus for Voice Controlled Systems

-In order to defend against these attacks, the work presented in~\cite{d1blue2018hello} and~\cite{d3gong2018protecting} each propose a defense strategy to protect VCSs by identifying the sound source of the received voice commands and rejecting those that are not from a human speaker, merely by analyzing the acoustic cues within the voice commands.
+In order to defend against these attacks, the work presented in~\cite{d1blue2018hello} and~\cite{d3gong2018protecting} each proposes a defense strategy to protect VCSs by identifying the sound source of the received voice commands and rejecting those that are not from a human speaker, merely by analyzing the acoustic cues within the voice commands.
 This approach is based on the observation that legitimate voice commands should only come from human speakers rather than a playback device and that attacks such as self-triggered attacks, hidden voice commands, and audio adversarial examples rely on a playback device.
 That is, we are able to leverage the differences in the sound production mechanisms of humans and playback devices, which lead to differences in the frequencies and the directivity of the output voice signal.
-For example, in~\cite{d1blue2018hello}, the authors leverage the presence of significant low-frequency signals to distinguish electronic speakers from human speakers, while in~\cite{d3gong2018protecting}, the authors use a combination of fundamental frequency, Mel-frequency cepstral coefficients (MFCCs), harmonic model, and phase distortion feature based on a data-driven approach.
+For example, in~\cite{d1blue2018hello}, the authors leverage the presence of significant low-frequency signals to distinguish electronic speakers from human speakers, while in~\cite{d3gong2018protecting}, the authors use a combination of features including fundamental frequency and Mel-frequency cepstral coefficients (MFCCs), and propose a data-driven approach.